camunda/camunda-docs-manual/content/user-guide/task-forms/index.md

 # Generated Task Forms

-The Camunda process engine supports generating HTML Task Forms based on Form Data Metadata provided in BPMN 2.0 XML.
-Form Data Metadata is a set of BPMN 2.0 vendor extensions provided by Camunda, allowing you to define form fields directly in BPMN 2.0 XML:
+The Camunda process engine supports generating HTML task forms based on Form Data Metadata provided in the BPMN 2.0 XML.
+Form Data Metadata is a set of BPMN 2.0 vendor extensions provided by Camunda, allowing you to define form fields directly in the BPMN 2.0 XML:

 ```xml
 <userTask id="usertask" name="Task">